 This study is designed not around a few narrow a priori hypotheses, but rather to allow the investigation of a wide range of potential adverse exposure scenarios and related health effects.
 Thus, a wide range of exposure scenarios and possible health effects is considered in the power analysis.
-We anticipate enrolling disaster response workers deployed to a federally declared disaster area to conduct emergency response activities where a portion of the workers will experience a given exposure.
+We anticipate enrolling community members or first responders who are exposed to a disaster area due to residence or occupation in the community or deployment to it as a function of emergency response duties where a portion will most likely experience a given exposure.
 The study size and the number of individuals who are exposed - and the statistical power - will largely be determined by the number of individuals impacted by the disaster.
-For dichotomous health outcomes, Table 3 presents minimum detectable odds ratios across a range of proportions of workers with "high" exposure and a range of proportions of workers with "low" exposure (the referent group).
-Given that all participants will be workers and the types and levels of exposure will vary by the type of disaster and type of job, "high" exposure and "low" exposure (referent group) will be determined in the context of the individual studies.
-This may be based on established cut points or, in the absence of established scientific or clinical guidelines, on guartiles (e.g. highest vs. lowest guartile).
-The power analysis in Table 3 is based on an α of 0.05, power of 80%, and a two-sided Pearson chisquare test for two proportions, which is likely to be more conservative than a logistic regression analysis including covariates.
+For dichotomous health outcomes, Table 3 presents minimum detectable odds ratios across a range of proportions of those with "high" exposure and a range of proportions of those with "low" exposure (the referent group).
+Given that all participants will be exposed but with the understanding that types and levels of exposure will vary by the type of disaster and type of role, "high" exposure and "low" exposure (referent group) will be determined in the context of the individual studies.
+This may be based on established cut points or, in the absence of established scientific or clinical guidelines, on quartiles (e.g. highest vs. lowest quartile).
+The power analysis in Table 3 is based on an α of 0.05, power of 80%, and a two-sided Pearson chi-square test for two proportions, which is likely to be more conservative than a logistic regression analysis including covariates.

-Table 3 Minimum detectable odds ratio for dichotomous health outcomes for a range of proportions of participants with "high" exposure in the disaster and a range of proportions of health outcomes among participants in the referent group.
+Table 3.
+Minimum detectable odds ratio for dichotomous health outcomes for a range of proportions of participants with "high" exposure in the disaster and a range of proportions of health outcomes among participants in the referent group.
 N is the total number of participants.